 Awe Inspiring Meteor Storm

-While the Leonids meteor shower is an annual event, every 33 years it becomes even more intense as the comet 55P/Temple-Tuttle makes its closest approach to the Earth and Sun.
+The Leonids meteor shower is one of the biggest meteor showers of the year.
+Every 33 years, however, it becomes even more intense as the comet 55P/Temple-Tuttle makes its closest approach to the Earth and Sun.
 The Leonids Meteor Storm of 1833, however, was unusually prolific and became one of the most spectacular astronomical sights ever seen in the modern era, with many people believing that the world was coming to an end.
 It also occurred at a time before electric street lights had been invented, and the Moon had set in the early evening providing North America with an unobstructed view of the sublime celestial phenomenon.

 Needless to say, the story was picked up in various newspaper reports as the “night the stars fell”, with the following description of the Wall family’s experience giving an insight into thoughts and feelings of witnesses at the time.
 As the report written by Bruna McGuire and Betty Wall explains: